icsabai/machineLearningMaterials/README.md

 - [UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction](https://umap-learn.readthedocs.io/en/latest/) : faster and maybe better than t-SNE
   - https://arxiv.org/pdf/1802.03426.pdf
   - also the paper has an interesting dimension reduced representation of whole numbers from prime factor representation (Fig. 9-11)
- - Henriques, J.F. and Vedaldi, A., 2017, August.
+- __Warped convolutions__ Henriques, J.F. and Vedaldi, A., 2017, August.
 Warped convolutions: Efficient invariance to spatial transformations.
 In Proceedings of the 34th International Conference on Machine Learning-Volume 70 (pp. 1461-1469).
 JMLR. org. [link](https://arxiv.org/abs/1609.04382)
   - this may be good for nanopore data analysis, where the speed of DNA reading may vary